Information for ACAT Applicants

 The ACAT General Committee meets every last Thursday of each month from approximately 1 p.m. to 3:30 p.m.

-In-person meetings are held at the TTC Head Office, 1900 Yonge Street, 7th-floor Boardroom.
+Meetings are held at the TTC Head Office, 1900 Yonge Street, 7th-floor Boardroom.
 This location is directly above the Davisville Station on Line 1 (Yonge-University), which is accessible.
+Joining via Teams is also an option.
+The Teams link is sent prior to the meetings.

 All meetings are held during business hours.